 *** One way for you to meet this trend is to learn basic photography (lighting, photo composition, how your camera works) and video.

 2) Mobile: is there any question that the meteoric rise in smartphone and tablet usage means that you MUST have a mobile-friendly website and blog?
 Mobile devices mean that the internet is in the pockets and purses of each of your visitors and customers.
 Combine that with their mobile access to all of their social networks, and you have a game-changer in how people travel.

 *** Think mobile first.
 Assume that people are accessing your information on mobile devices, and adjust accordingly.

 *** Make plans to train your entire organization plus members/partners in at least the basics of social communication.
 Break down your silos before they are broken down for you from the outside.
-Yes, we can help you with such training.

 At Tourism Currents, we’re constantly updating our online course in social media for tourism to reflect trends, changes and updates in social media for destination marketing.